-We carry Icelandic Pure - The Leader in Fish Oil Supplements
+We carry Iceland Pure - The Leader in Fish Oil Supplements

 > Pharmaceutical Human Grade (most fish oil for the pet industry are NOT)

 > Unscented (the only true unscented fish oil in the market as of today)

 > More Omega 3 fatty Acids than the "other oils"

 This oil DOES NOT have ROSEMARY as a preservative, studies have shown that in certain occasions such extract can cause neurological problems, seizures and anemia.

 Icelandic Pure extracts their oils at very low temperatures.
 This procedure ensures that the fatty acids are not broken thus the fish oil qualities are not lost.
 Their distillation process is called "molecular-distillation".
 This is a state-of-the-art process by which all harmful materials are separated and removed from the product.
 After the detoxification process, the levels of impurities, toxins or heavy metals in our products are considered toxin free specially in comparison to FDA guide lines.
 There are many molecular-distillation methods; most keep the oils at up to 250 degrees C for up to 6 hours under vacuum.
 Our manufacturer uses a molecular distillation process that takes only 45 seconds at 250 degrees C under high vacuum.
 This shortening of the "sit" or "residence" time for the process greatly improves the quality because it guarantees that no trans fats are created.

 > Healthy skin & glistening coat